rockychen-dpaw/redis_chart/README.md

 # Redis/Redis Cluster
-A helm chart to deploy redis or redis cluster to kubernetes
+A helm chart to deploy redis or redis cluster or both to kubernetes
 ## How it works
-This chart can deploy multiple redis workloads, each workload can have multiple replicas and each replica can run multiple redis servers with different port
+This chart can deploy multiple redis workloads, each workload can have muliple instances(replica is greater than 1), and each pod instance can run multiple redis servers with different port
+To create a redis cluster, the following rules must be followed.
+    1. Each redis cluster group must be corresponding to a workload.
+    2. The size of groups must be equal than the replicas of group
+    3. All the redis server blonging to a redis cluster must have the same listening port
+    4. All the redis server blonging to a redis cluster must have the same configurations.
 ### Redis
 Deploy single redis server or multiple redis servers to kubernetes
 #### The objects created in kubernetes
     1. StatefulSets: The workloads to run the redis servers.
 A release can create multiple statefulsets, and each statefulset can have multiple replicas, each statefulset replica can run multiple redis servers.
     2. Persistent Volumes: If redis server supports persistent or in redis cluster mode, a persistent volume should be required.
     3. Services
         a.
-A cluster service with hardcoded ip addresses points to a replica instance
+A cluster service with hardcoded ip addresses points to a pod instance
         b.
 A headless service for each statefulset.
     4. Pod Disruption Budget: A pod disrution budget is created for each statefulset if replicas is greater than 1
 #### Configuration
     redis:
       image: "redis:7.2.2"             #The redis image
       pidfolder: "/data"               #The folder where to place the pid file; Optional, default value is "/data"
-      servers: 2                       #The number of redis servers running in each replica; Optional, default value is 1
+      servers: 2                       #The number of redis servers running in each pod instance; Optional, default value is 1

-      replicas: 2                      #The replicas of redis workload; Optional, default value is 1
+      #The replicas of redis workload; Optional, default value is 1;
+      #If redis cluster is required, the value must be at least 2
-      port: 6379                       #The listening port of the first redis server; Optional, default value is 6379; The listening port of the next redis server is the listening port of the current redis server plus 1
+      replicas: 2                      #The replicas of redis workload; Optional, default value is 1; if redis cluster is required, the value must be at least 2

-      reset: false                     #Empty the redis data folder which includes redis persistent files and cluster nodes file 'nodes.conf' if reset is true; Optional, default value is false
+      #The listening port of the first redis server; Optional, default value is 6379;
+      #If multile redis servers are running in a single pod instance, the listening ports are the continuous numbers starting from the cofigured port number.
+      port: 6379

+      #Reset support two scopes:
+      #1. string type: reset all redis servers to the reset level
+      #2. dict type  : key is the string value of the 'port', value is the reset level.
+      #Reset support different levels
+      #  DISABLED     : disable reset , default value
+      #  ALL          : clean everything. including data, log and nodes.conf
+      #  DATA         : only clean persistent data
+      #  LOG          : only clean logs
+      #  DATA_AND_LOG : clean data and log
+      #  NODES        : restore from nodes.conf.bak and also clean data and logs
+      reset: "DISABLED"
       maxlogfilesize: 1048576          #The maximum size of redis log file; Optional, default value is 1048576
       maxlogfiles: 30                  #The maximum number of redis log files; Optional, default value is 10
       maxstartatfiles: 30              #The maximum number of startat files; Optional, default value is 30
+      resources:
+        requests:
+          cpu: 50m
+          memory: 200Mi
       volume:                          #Configure the persisten volume, Optional
         storage: 1Gi                   #The size of the persistent volume.
       startupProbe:                    #Configure the startupProbe of the redis workload